PaddlePaddle/PaddleOCR/doc/doc_en/recognition_en.md

 Train:
   dataset:
-    # Type of dataset，we support LMDBDateSet and SimpleDataSet
+    # Type of dataset，we support LMDBDataSet and SimpleDataSet
     name: SimpleDataSet
     # Path of dataset
     data_dir: ./train_data/